jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli.md

 The operation to get the content of a file contained in a deployment is: `/deployment=<deployment name>:read-content(path=<file path>)`

 # extension

-extension contains the JBoss Modules module name that implements a subsystem.
+extension contains the JBoss Modules module name.
 The name of an extension is composed of a list of words separated by a '.', for example `org.wildfly.extension.elytron`.

 ## syntax of the operation to get a extension